You bring the African Violets home, hoping to witness their small, delicate-looking, beautiful bloom but end up with a dreary plant.

 3. Low Humidity

-- Placing your plant over a pebble tray or a humidity tray can also help to retain its moisture.
+Further, placing your plant over a pebble or humidity tray can also help retain its moisture.

 There is not much when it comes to providing the right temperature for your African Violet.